RESEARCH ACTIVITIES

 Like many things in her life, Sohini Ray’s initial research training began with her dance-guru, Guru Bipin Singh at the early age of fifteen when she was a student of ninth grade.
 Guruji spotted her potential and appointed her his copywriter and research assistant.
 She was trained in studying padavalis in archaic Bengali and Sanskrit at this time.
 While in college, Sohini continued working with her Guru on his research projects like the Vaishnav Sangeet Shastra, and co-wrote with her Guru a book manuscript (yet unpublished) titled ‘Misconceptions in Manipuri dance’.

 Later she pursued her M.A. in dance when her thesis was entitled – Meetei revivalism and Manipuri dance.
 It is an exploration on the anti-Hindu revival of the ancient Meitei religion and its influences on the Manipuri performing arts.
 She did her Ph.D. in linguistic anthropology in the anthropology department of University of California at Los Angeles, and her Ph.D. research was on Meitei mayek the ancient Meitei writing system.
 She spent eighteen months doing fieldwork in Manipur when she studied the ancient writing system and learnt to read puyas, the ancient manuscripts written in Meitei script.
-As a lecturer of anthropology in University of California, Irvine she started a post-doctoral research project on hand-gestures in Manipuri dance, and plans to continue her research on dance.
+Dr. Ray's post-doctoral research project on hand-gestures in Manipuri dance won the prestigious 2009 J B Donne prize in anthropology of art from Royal anthropological Institute.
+She is honored to be the first dance-researcher in the world to have won this accolade.
+Her research initiative also resulted in the film "Sounds of lights of devotion" that was selected finalist for the 2010 Margaret Mead Award by the Society of Applied Anthropology, American Anthropological Association for establishing dance as a practice of anthropology.

 Aside from her performing career Sohini has a brilliant academic career as she stood first, along with obtaining first class in the University of Calcutta in both her bachelor’s and master’s degrees.
 She has held prestigious fellowships and grants among which are post-doctoral/faculty fellowship in the Center for the Study of world Religions, Harvard University and faculty fellowship in the University of California Humanities Research Institute, University of California, Irvine.
 Widely respected as an authority on Manipuri performing arts her writings have appeared in many prestigious journals and encyclopedias.